-- Key information for your parents
+- Key information for parents of teen volunteers

-- How to apply to volunteer abroad
+- Teen volunteer abroad review

-Already having experience living away from home is an added bonus when it comes time head off to college, suddenly freshman year doesn’t seem quite so daunting when you’ve traveled all the way to Nairobi and back again.
+Already having experience living away from home is an added bonus when it comes time head off to college, suddenly freshman year doesn’t seem quite so daunting when you’ve traveled all the way to Bali and back again.
 Actually, you’ll find that you feel that way about most situations you face when you return home.

-By: Grace Dalton, USA, IVHQ teen volunteer
+By: IVHQ teen volunteer Grace Dalton from the USA

 Going into the IVHQ program, I didn’t really know what to expect at all.
 It wasn’t until I arrived with my sister and mom at the school where we would be teaching music for the next six weeks that the whole thing truly hit me.
 Volunteering in Kenya as a teenager completely changed my perspective on the world.